 Fifty-million copies sold.
-Eighty-seven million players logging in each day.
-Four-hundred million total players as of June 2018 .
+Eighty-seven million players log in each day.
+Four hundred million total players as of June 2018 .

 Buckle in, because this gets crazy.
 It all started with an amateur game coder’s add-on modification (“mod”) of an existing mod of a somewhat popular 2009 online military shooter called ARMA 2, and a 2000 Japanese action movie, praised by Quentin Tarantino and banned in 23 countries, that almost never saw North American distribution.